finnthedawg/ML_DecisionTree/README.md

 ```

 It appears that MSE increases slightly as n_min increases.
 However, past a certain n_min, the MSE dramatically increases and the algorithm beings to perform poorly.

+This is because when the n_min is low, the leaf sizes are small and numerous and the model overfits the data leading to a lower accuracy over the kfolds.
+When the n_min is too high, the leaf sizes are too big and the model underfits the data and also performs poorly.